Pratyushg1312/Custom-React-Table/README.md

 - **Responsive Design:** Ensures consistent appearance and functionality across different device sizes.
 - **Performance Optimization:** Efficiently handles large datasets using lazy loading and virtualization techniques.

+## Key Features:
+- **Show/Hide Columns:** Use showCol: true/false to explicitly show or hide columns.
+- **Add Calculated Data:** Use compare: true for calculated data columns to enable sorting and filtering.
+- **Editable Rows:** Use editable: true for  editing the cell directly from the table.

 ## Use Case Example

 Here's an example of how to define columns and use the `CustomTable` component in a React application: